-2.3 Going Concern
+2.2 Going Concern

-The Directors are satisfied that the Group and Company is in a solvent and liquid position and that it is appropriate to prepare the Group's consolidated financial statements and Company's financial statements on a going concern basis although the Group is at net current liability.
-This assessment was based on the fact that the Group and Company is capable of providing funds and positive net cash flows and income are anticipated going forward.
-Accordingly, the Group and Company are expected to be in a position to meet its liabilities as they fall due for a period greater than twelve months from the approval of the financial statements..
+The Directors are satisfied that the Company is in a solvent and liquid position and that it is appropriate to prepare the Company's financial statements on a going concern basis although the Company is at net current liability.
+This assessment was based on the fact that the Company is capable of providing funds and positive net cash flows and income are anticipated going forward.
+Accordingly, the Company is expected to be in a position to meet its liabilities as they fall due for a period greater than twelve months from the approval of the financial statements.